-- All new students are required to see an academic advisor before they register. - All students should see an advisor at the completion of 15, 30, and 45 credits to ensure they are on track for their degree. - A consultation with an advisor is essential upon a student's consideration of a change in educational or career goals.
+- All new students are required to meet with an academic advisor before they register. - All students should meet with an advisor at the completion of 15, 30, and 45 credits or as needed, to ensure they are on track for their degree. - A consultation with an advisor is essential upon a student's consideration of a change in educational or career goals. - Advisors are available for guidance at any point in a student's academic pursuit.